hannajonathan/hpg/README.md

 ## Using libhpg

 The *HPG* installation includes a *CMake* package configuration file that defines the `hpg` target.
-To build an executable with the target name `MyProgram` against the *libhpg* library, simply include the following statement in `CMakeLists.txt`:
+To build the *CMake* target `MyProgram` against the *libhpg* library, simply include something like the following statement in `CMakeLists.txt`:

 ``` cmake
 target_link_libraries(MyProgram hpg)
 ```

-Client code should include only the header `hpg.hpp` (in particular, such code must not include `hpg_impl.hpp`).
+Most client code should include only the header `hpg.hpp`, which hides from the client code all use by the *HPG* implementation of *Kokkos* types and concepts.
+However, if direct access to the *Kokkos* kernels is desired, the header `hpg_impl.h` may be used.